Cross-Program

 Homeland Security Data

-The states of Michigan, Maine, New Hampshire, and New Jersey designed and implemented a generic homeland security data exchange to allow States to make their environmental, health, and safety information available to national security, law enforcement, and intelligence communities as well as the general public.
+The Homeland Security Data Exchange allows States to make their environmental, health, and safety information available to national security, law enforcement, and intelligence communities as well as the general public.

 Institutional Controls – IC